How does the property tax system work?

 - Market value: The fair market value for both real estate (real property) and personal property.

-Taxes are set by the governing body/bodies where the property is located.
-County Council, School Boards, and the applicable city council and/or special purpose district determine how much money must be collected to fund their budgets and the tax rate necessary to meet their budget.
+Tax rates are set by the governing body where the property is located.
+County Council, School Boards, and the applicable city council and/or special purpose districts determine how much money must be collected to fund their budgets and the tax rate necessary to meet their budget.
 Property taxes make up only a portion of the total amount of revenue needed to fund the budget.
 Fees, state collected revenues and other sources of income make up the remainder.

 *The value of a mill is always one tenth of a cent, or one thousandths of a dollar.
 For example, a tax rate of 150 mills translates to $.150 (15 cents) tax per $1.00 of assessed value.
 As your individual property increases or decreases in value, the value of a mill will increase or decrease in value on a county-wide scale.
 For current and prior year mill rates, please visit our "Millage Information" page.